 Manufacture in this context is broader than taking raw materials, components or sub-assemblies and bringing them together to make an identifiable 'thing'.
 Manufacture encompasses medical device design, development and production.
 In addition to the creation of novel devices it can include modifying a device, repurposing a device, bringing together a number of devices to form a system.
 Additionally, software that is either embedded in a medical device or that in itself meets the definition of a medical device must be included in 'manufacture'.
 Furthermore, software used to control or influence a medical device i.e. from another platform, is an 'accessory for a medical device'.

-Note: an accessory for a medical device (as defined, see Annex D below) is to be treated as a medical device.
+Note: An accessory for a medical device (as defined, see Annex D below) is to be treated as a medical device and therefore best-practice, as outlined for in-house medical device manufacturing, should apply.